Rushmark/custom-post-grid/README.md

 # custom-post-grid

-## This plugin modifies the default behaviour from Diplay Posts plugin.
+## This plugin modifies the default behaviour from Display Posts plugin.

 These new default settings show the Thumbnail along with the post/page title in a grid with no excerpt